 Appeals will be filed with the Minnesota Court of Appeals to review any final determination on a request for reconsideration.
-The Court of Appeals is limited to affirming the decision of the hearing officer or remanding the case for further proceedings, or if may reverse or modify the decision if the substantial rights of the petitioner may have been prejudiced because the findings are: 1) in violation of constitutional provisions; 2) in excess of the statutory authority of the department; 3) made upon unlawful procedure; 4) affected by other error of law; 5) arbitrary or capricious; or 6) unsupported by substantial evidence.
+The Court of Appeals is limited to affirming the decision of the hearing officer or remanding the case for further proceedings, or it may reverse or modify the decision if the substantial rights of the petitioner may have been prejudiced because the findings are: 1) in violation of constitutional provisions; 2) in excess of the statutory authority of the department; 3) made upon unlawful procedure; 4) affected by other error of law; 5) arbitrary or capricious; or 6) unsupported by substantial evidence.
 Even with this limited scope of review, the number of appeals that may be filed is unknown.
-It is assumed the number of appeals will be at least the number of unemployment claims appealed to the Court of Appeals in the last three calendars years.
+It is assumed the number of appeals will be no greater than the average number of employment cases appealed to the Court of Appeals in the last three calendars years.
 The average number of employment cases filed with the Court of Appeals in CY21, CY22, and CY23 was 19 (21, 15, and 22, respectively).
-This number is not specific to unemployment appeals and takes into account all employment matters, including wrongful termination and cases involving the alleged violation of employment contracts.
-It is assumed the number of cases specific to unemployment appeals is significantly lower.

 Approximately 80% of all appeals filed with the Court of Appeals are briefed and assigned to a three-judge panel.
 It is assumed that there will be approximately 15 benefit denial cases briefed per year (19 appeals x 80%).
-Two hundred and twenty five (225) briefed cases per year would require the time of one three judge court of appeals panel (three court of appeals judges).
+Two hundred and twenty-five (225) briefed cases per year would require the time of one three judge court of appeals panel (three court of appeals judges).
 One additional staff attorney would be needed to process each increase of 225 briefed cases.
 It is not anticipated the number of appeals will increase by 210 cases in addition to the estimated 15 cases per year as outlined above.
 Based on these numbers, it is assumed no additional appellate court judge or staff will be needed.

 An applicant is not required to pay the appellate filing fee if they are petitioning the Minnesota Court of Appeals for a writ of certiorari.
-It is assumed any employers petitioning for a writ of certiorari will be required to pay a \$550 filing fee.
+It is assumed any employer petitioning for a writ of certiorari will be required to pay a \$550 filing fee.
 As an employer, the Minnesota Judicial Branch does not anticipate any additional staff will be needed to process or respond to department determinations and/or appeals based on the State Court Administrator's Office formally responding to only 5 cases in 2023.